tinacms/tina.io/content/guides/gatsby/adding-tina/creating-forms.md

 title: Creating Forms
 last_edited: '2020-10-16T18:55:27.398Z'
 ---

+> **Note:** Building with Tina and Gatsby currently requires that you run a development server for content-editing.
+We recommend using [Next.js](/docs/integrations/nextjs/) for a solution with less friction.

 After adding `gatsby-plugin-tinacms` to our site we can create forms by calling the `useForm` hook inside our `BlogPostTemplate` component.

 While there are a few helpers for creating forms depending on your data and framework, the the first hook you should get familiar with is `useForm`, as it's not Gatsby-specific and is the most generic way to register any form with the CMS.